"The Biggest Little City in the World" proclaims the Reno Arch, dating from 1926.

 Silver Legacy (407 N. Virginia St; 800-687-8733) six restaurants, huge 24-hour gaming area, top-name entertainment, health spa, dance club and rum bar, boutique shops, antique mining rig, world's largest composite dome with laser and light shows.

 Down the road a bit, the Cobb Mansion B&B (18 South A St) is Virginia City's most regal Victorian, built in 1876.
-Right by Piper's Opera House, they have six guest rooms, each with king, queen, or double beds, from $99 per night.
+Right by Piper's Opera House, they have six guest rooms, each with king, queen, or double beds.

 5 Star Saloon (132 West St) open 24 hours, sassy welcoming crowd for all comers, gay-straight-whatever.
 Live shows, DJs, dance floor, pool tables, internet jukebox, free WiFi, smoking area, and a monthly artist showcase on stage.

-Carl's Pub (3310 S Viriginia St) gay men's leather/Levi/cowboy bar, Comstock Grizzlies bears home & High Sierra Rodeo Association boosters.
+Carl's, The Saloon (3310 S Viriginia St) gay men's leather/Levi/cowboy bar, Comstock Grizzlies bears home & High Sierra Rodeo Association boosters.
 Underwear, leather & bare chest nights, Lockdown parties.
-Internet jukebox, slots, video games, patio, pool table, fireplace, & darts.
+Internet jukebox, slots, video games, patio, pool table, fireplace, darts.

 The Patio Bar (600 W 5th), gay neighborhood bar, video poker, TV sports, pool tables, darts, shuffleboard, patio deck, barbeques, bocce ball, sunbathing, karaoke, mixed men & women.